Amirhossein2000/RequestTasker/Readme.md

 ### Additional Considerations for the Future

 - [ ] Currently, there is no retry mechanism for failed requests.
 If a dead-letter queue is added to this project, failed requests can be retried.
+- [ ] Optimize test environment by leveraging local infrastructure instead of creating and deleting containers for each test.